 Here are the basics of the November PAD Chapbook Challenge:

 - Beginning on November 1 (Atlanta, Georgia time), I will share a prompt and poem each day of November on this blog.

 - Poets are then challenged to write a poem each day (no matter where you live on the planet) within 24 hours (or so) from when the prompt is posted.
 Don’t worry: If you fall behind or start late, you CAN play catch up.

 - Poets do NOT have to register anywhere to participate.
 In fact, poets don’t even need to post to this blog to be considered participants.

 - The Challenge will unofficially conclude around 24 hours after the final prompt is posted.
 That said…

 - This Challenge is unique, because I expect poets to take all the material they’ve written in November and create a chapbook manuscript during the month of December.
 (Yes, you can revise material, and yes, the chapbook should be composed mostly of poems written for the challenge–I’m using the honor system.)

-- The goal will be to announce a winning manuscript by Groundhog Day 2015.
-February 2, 2015, for those of you unfamiliar with that particular holiday.
+- The goal will be to announce a winning manuscript by March 20, 2016.

 Win $1,000 for Your Poetry!